Dense Continuous-Time Optical Flow from Events and Frames: Experiments

 We train three previously published baselines for an extensive comparison.
 First, RAFT \cite{teed20eccv} and RAFT+GMA \cite{Jiang_2021_ICCV} for a comparison against frame-based approaches.
 Second, E-RAFT \cite{Gehrig3dv2021} for a comparison against a recent event-based approach.
-We focus on these architectures because they are related to our approach and achieve state-of-the-art performance on public benchmarks \cite{Butler12eccv,gehrig2021dsec}.
-We train our method on the loss defined by equation \eqref{eq:loss} while the two-view approaches are trained on the two-view version of the loss \cite{teed20eccv}.
+We focus on these architectures because they are related to our approach and achieve competitive performance on public benchmarks \cite{Butler12eccv,gehrig2021dsec}.

+\textbf{Implementation Details: } We train our method on the loss defined by equation \eqref{eq:loss} while the two-view approaches are trained on the two-view version of the loss \cite{teed20eccv}\footnote{It is also possible to use equation \eqref{eq:loss} to supervise two-view methods, but it results in an unfavorable trade-off between trajectory end-point-error error (TEPE) and end-point-error (EPE).}.
 We supervise our methods with $10$ flow maps along the trajectory using loss \eqref{eq:loss} and set the \bez{} curve degree to 10 according to section \ref{sec:cont_flow}.
+The ablation study in Section \ref{sec:exp:bez_degree} clarifies the relationship between the loss function \eqref{eq:loss} and the degree of the \bez{} curve.

+For the following experiments, we build $J=6$ correlation voxel grids representing the views at regular time intervals starting from 0.4 seconds up to 0.9 seconds (i.e. the duration where we have to predict the pixel trajectories in the dataset).
+We discretize the time into regular bins resulting in $N=41$ bins for the context voxel grid and $M=25$ bins for the correlation voxel grids.
+Later in section \ref{sec:voxel_bin_size}, we show that a coarse discretization with fewer bins leads to suboptimal performance.
+We observed that the reason for this is the overwriting of polarities in the voxel grid which we prevent by choosing a more fine-grained temporal discretization.

+We train our models for 200k iterations on a single Titan RTX which takes up to 80 hours.